gudiausha/tsd/DSA/binary search tree/notes.md

 ---

-No, a **Binary Search Tree (BST)** can be traversed using **all three types of tree traversal techniques** (in-order, pre-order, and post-order).
+A **Binary Search Tree (BST)** can be traversed using **all three types of tree traversal techniques** (in-order, pre-order, and post-order).
 Each traversal serves a different purpose and outputs the nodes in a specific order.

 ---